magicbug/QTrigdoppler/help/frequency-control.md

 - **Voice quality** may be affected on SSB satellites near TCA
 - **Manual control** allows fine-tuning during critical periods

+#### TCA Calibration Adjustment

+**Normal Behavior**: You may need to make minor frequency adjustments around TCA:

+- **Why**: Doppler rate changes sign at TCA, causing small prediction errors to accumulate
+- **Solution**: Use the RX Offset controls to fine-tune (±100-500 Hz adjustment)
+- **When**: Typically needed ±2-3 minutes around TCA
+- **Best Practice**: Make small adjustments as needed rather than fighting the system
+- **Expected**: This is normal behavior for most satellite tracking systems

 ## 🔧 Advanced Settings

 ### Rate Limiting